 Photo captions: Megan Quinn, MD, MPH on rotation in Nepal.
 Photo by Kelly Sanders, MD, MS.

-The Stanford Global Child Health Travel Scholarship is for Stanford School of Medicine pediatric trainees and clinical medical students* who are committed to improving the quality of life for children around the world.
+The Stanford Global Child Health Travel Scholarship is for Stanford School of Medicine pediatric trainees and clinical medical and MSPA (Physician’s Assistant) students who are committed to improving the quality of life for children around the world*.
 Launched in 2009, the program has sent more than 100 physicians and trainees overseas to provide clinical care to children in low- and middle-income settings.
-Dr. Clea Sarnquist, DrPH MPH, directs this program.

-Learn moreStanford residents, fellows, and faculty are eligible to obtain funding under this program.
-Selection of applicants will focus on those interested in becoming leaders in the field of global health long term.
+Learn moreStanford pediatric trainees, as well as clinical medical and MSPA students are eligible to obtain funding under this program.
+Selection of applicants will prioritize those interested in becoming leaders in the field of global child health.
 Scholarships are available for a minimum of six-week rotations at the below partner sites.

 Funding under this program includes: